 Operating cash flow was higher in 2023 at \$880.8 million as compared to \$636.2 million in prior year.
 Free cash flow(2) was higher in 2023 at \$715.1 million as compared to \$506.9 million in the prior year.
 In 2023 we paid \$245.5 million in shareholder dividends, an increase of 6.9% as compared to the prior year.
-We also invested \$165.7 million in capacity for our customers as well as in innovation and productivity initiatives, and repurchased \$30.0 million of shares in 2023.
+We also invested \$165.7 million in capacity for our customers as well as in innovation and productivity initiatives, and repurchased \$30.0 million of shares in

-(1) Organic Net sales, adjusted operating margin, adjusted net income from continuing operations attributable to Hubbell and adjusted diluted earnings per share from continuing operations are non-GAAP financial measures.
+- (1) Organic Net sales, adjusted operating margin, adjusted net income from continuing operations attributable to Hubbell and adjusted diluted earnings per share from continuing operations are non- - (7) Organic Net Sales, adjusted operating Magnitude and the most referred by the Comparable GAAP financial measures.
 See "Adjusted Operating Measures" below for a reconciliation to the comparable GAAP financial measures.

 (2) Free cash flow is a non-GAAP financial measure.
-See "Adjusted Operating Measures" and "Financial Condition, Liquidity and Capital Resources - Cash Flow" below for a reconciliation to the comparable GAAP financial measure.
+See "Adjusted Operating Measures" and "Financial Condition, Liquidity and Capital Resources Cash Flow" below for a reconciliation to the comparable GAAP financial measure.